Stephen L. Esquith

-Stephen L. Esquith is a philosophy professor and the Dean of the Residential College in the Arts and Humanities at Michigan State University.
+Stephen L. Esquith is a philosophy professor and the former Dean of the Residential College in the Arts and Humanities at Michigan State University.
 He earned his Ph.D. in political philosophy at Princeton University in 1979 and has taught courses at Michigan State University since 1980.
 Much of his current work deals with ethical issues in development.

 Contributions to Philosophy

 Steve Esquith's work primarily focuses on philosophy of law, moral philosophy, political philosophy, and ethical problems in developing countries.
 Specifically, he started working in ethics and development in 1990 after returning from Poland where he was a Fulbright scholar.
 Esquith has written on topics such as "the rule of law, the problem of democratic political education, mass violence and reconciliation, and moral and political responsibility."
 In addition, he has been involved in several civic engagement projects within the public school system, led a study abroad program focusing on development in Mali, and spent an academic year as a senior Fulbright scholar at the University of Bamako where he taught courses on ethics and development at the Institut Polytechnic Rural and the Institut Supérieure de Formation et de Recherche Appliquée.
 Esquith served as chair of the philosophy department at Michigan State University before going on to become Dean of the Residential College in the Arts and Humanities.
 He also helped to found and serves as a co-leader of the doctoral specialization in Ethics and Development at MSU.